FaceScape: 3D Facial Dataset and Benchmark for Single-View 3D Face Reconstruction: Related Work

-\textbf{Single-View Face Reconstruction.} Generally the methods of single-view face reconstruction can be categorized into parametric methods and non-parametric methods.
-Parametric methods treat the reconstruction of facial shape as a 3DMM fitting problem, which optimizes or predicts the parameters of 3DMM from a single image\cite{romdhani2005estimating, thies2016face2face, amberg2007optimal, dou2017end, zhu2016face, deng2019accurate, shang2020self, guo2020towards, sanyal2019learning, tran2018nonlinear, tran2019towards, tewari2018self, genova2018unsupervised, koizumi2020look, liu2018disentangling, gecer2019ganfit, tu20203d}.
-These methods are also named 3D face alignment.
-Considering that parametric models cannot recover detailed shape due to the limited representation power, latter methods propose to firstly reconstruct a 3DMM, then refine it for detailed shape\cite{richardson2017learning, sela2017unrestricted, sengupta2018sfsnet, huynh2018mesoscopic, chen2020self, chen2019photo, tran2018extreme, feng2021learning}.
-Non-parametric methods directly predict the facial shape in the form of mesh vertices\cite{feng2018joint, ruan2021sadrnet, zeng2019df2net, sela2017unrestricted, zhou2019dense, zhu2020beyond}, depth\cite{zhang2021learning}, or volume\cite{jackson2017large}.
-Comparing to parametric model, non-parametric representation has higher degrees of freedom and therefore can express finer shape details.
-However, the free-form representation brings less constraint and makes the network difficult to predict the accurate shape.
+In recent years, single-view face reconstruction (SVFR) has attracted a lot of attention and developed rapidly.
+Generally, SVFR methods can be categorized into parametric methods and non-parametric methods.
+Parametric methods treat the reconstruction of facial shape as a parametric model fitting problem, which optimizes or predicts a vector representing the 3D face from a single image\cite{romdhani2005estimating, amberg2007optimal, thies2016face2face, zhu2016face, fried2016perspective, dou2017end, tewari2017mofa, deng2019accurate, shang2020self, guo2020towards, sanyal2019learning, tran2018nonlinear, tran2019towards, tewari2018self, genova2018unsupervised, koizumi2020look, liu2018disentangling, gecer2019ganfit, tu20203d}.
+These methods are also known as 3D face alignment.
+Considering that the parametric model cannot recover detailed shape due to the limited representation capability, the latter methods propose to first reconstruct a coarse 3D face with parametric methods, then predict detailed geometry based on the coarse shape\cite{richardson2017learning, sela2017unrestricted, sengupta2018sfsnet, huynh2018mesoscopic, chen2020self, chen2019photo, tran2018extreme, feng2021learning}.
+Non-parametric methods directly predict the facial shape in the form of mesh vertices~\cite{feng2018joint, ruan2021sadrnet, zeng2019df2net, sela2017unrestricted, zhou2019dense, zhu2020beyond}, depth~\cite{zhang2021learning}, 3D volume~\cite{jackson2017large}, or implicit functions~\cite{yenamandra2021i3dmm, zhuang2022mofanerf, guo2023rafare}.
+Compared to parametric models, non-parametric representation owns higher degrees of freedom and therefore can express finer shape details.
+However, the free-form representation brings less constraint and makes it difficult to predict the accurate shape.
+We recommend referring to the survey\cite{knothe2011morphable} for a comprehensive review of fitting 3DMM to a single image.

-Our work advances the state of the art in multiple aspects.
-In dataset, our FaceScape is by far the largest with the highest quality.
-In 3D face prediction, previous works focus on enhancing the static detailed facial shape, while we study the problem of recovering an \textbf{animatable} model from a single image.
-We demonstrate for the first time that a detailed and rigged 3D face model can be recovered from a single image.
-The rigged model exhibits expression-depended geometric details such as wrinkles.
+In this paper, we propose to recover the coarse base shape using parametric methods and predict detailed and riggable details using non-parametric methods.
+We demonstrate that a detailed and rigged 3D face model can be recovered from a single image.
+The rigged model exhibits expression-depended geometric details such as dynamic wrinkles.